AwwalSadu/Pong_Game/README.md

 # Pong_Game
 Simple Pong game made with Ursina game engine in Python.
-Currently not done with it, Planning on making a multiplayer server Contains Some bugs ....
-Can as well help with the code :)
+Currently not done with it, Planning on making a multiplayer server, Currently contains Some bugs ....
+You can as well help with the code :)

-#If game doesn't work
+# If game doesn't work

 Try installing python